lindbrook/packageRank/README.md

     > $local
     > [1] "2021-02-02 07:00:00 HST"

-The default is to use your local time zone, via `Sys.timezone()`.
+The default uses your local time zone, via `Sys.timezone()`.
 To use a specific time zone, pass the desired zone name from `OlsonNames()` to the `tz` argument:

 ``` r